-Section 1 requires Ecology to provide grants to emergency responders to assist with incidents related to oil spills and hazardous materials response.
+Section 1 requires the Department of Ecology (Ecology) to provide grants to emergency responders to assist with incidents related to oil spills and hazardous materials response.
 The grant may cover firefighting equipment and resources needed to meet the requirements of this legislation.